utils-C366DCDF410746BBA83ED1EDDAC25F35/tinycthreadpool/README.md

 =====================================

 Currently, the implementation:
- * Works with pthreads only, but API is intentionally opaque to allow other implementations (Windows for instance).
+ * ~~Works with pthreads only, but API is intentionally opaque to allow other implementations (Windows for instance).~~
+ * Based on [tinycthread](https://github.com/tinycthread/tinycthread), provided Windows/Linux/macOS supports.
  * Starts all threads on creation of the thread pool.
  * Reserves one task for signaling the queue is full.
  * Stops and joins all worker threads on destroy.